o-biotech/public-web-docs/docs/getting-started/cloud.md

 ![CLI Azure Subscription Selection](https://www.fathym.com/img/screenshots/cli_sub_select.png)

 If you select ‘use existing subscription’ the CLI prompts you to log in to Azure (opening a browser login window).
-If you do not already have an Azure account, you can sign up instead
+If you do not already have an Azure account, you can sign up instead.

 If you select the ‘use existing subscription option’, once authentication is complete the CLI will list out all your Azure subscriptions and you must select one.
 If you're new to Azure, a subscription called ‘Pay-As-You-Go’ is automatically created by Azure.